Two people working with clay in a pottery studio with tools and sketches on a whiteboard.

 Approximately 90cm x 45cm x 45cm.
 Your work stays safe between visits.

-All equipment included
+Studio equipment included

 Up to 30 litres of firing per month

+Communal stoneware firings included.
 Kiln-loading handled by technicians.
-Standard-temperature firing included.

 Ready-mixed glazes with test tiles

-Over 20 glazes developed across 10 years.
+Around 20 glazes developed across 10 years.
 No need to develop your own.

 Clay at trade prices